 Shrine of the Book to house Israel’s most famous archaeological discovery: The Dead Sea Scrolls.
 This is THE high point of the Israel Museum.
 It is also eerily beautiful.
 Israel Museum’s prized treasure, the Dead Sea Scrolls, are a collection of around 900 ancient Jewish religious and secular manuscripts found inside 11 caves in Qumran, Judean Desert, in the 1940’s.
 They were written between the 2nd Century BC and 1st Century AD.
 The wing is designed on the inside to look like a gigantic encased Torah scrolls’ crown.

 Anish Kapoor: Turning the world upside down, Jerusalem [top portion] [2010, Israel Museum Crown Plaza, Stainless steel, 5 metres height, 5 metres diameter].
 I have always been a huge admirer of Mumbai-born UK artist Anish Kapoor’s work.
 Imagine my joy on seeing this incredible piece by him in the museum grounds.
 The curved form captures reflections of Jerusalem’s earth and sky, but because of its shape, they are reversed, evocative of the concept of earthly and celestial Jerusalem.
-A perfect end to my virtual tour of the Israel Museum, wouldn’t you say? ❤
+A perfect end to a virtual [and offline] tour of the Israel Museum, wouldn’t you say? ❤

 If you have been to the Israel Museum do share what were your highlights in the comments section.
 I would love to read them!